 Basalt is the most abundant type of igneous rock known on our planet.
 It makes up most of the underlining layer of the earth’s crust and parts of the ocean floor.
 Deep ocean basins are underlain by basalt.
 The only way Basalt is naturally found above the earth’s land surface is through the process of volcanic eruptions and lava flows.

 Basalt is an inert rock that doesn’t have an impact on water parameters.
-This makes it a good choice for all types of aquariums because it will not cause the PH to go up or down.
+This makes it a good choice for all aquariums because it will not cause the PH to go up or down.
 Furthermore, it won’t have an influence on the water hardness either.
 Since Basalt Rock makes up most of the ocean basins underlain, this is a natural choice to use in saltwater tanks.

 Freshwater enclosures can benefit exceptionally well when Basalt is used in aquascaping.
 Basalt Rocks weather over time much faster than other igneous rocks and in doing so, provide plants with nutrients only found in nature.
 Smaller bits of crushed Basalt mixed into the substrates of terrariums will lead to the same positive impact on plants being kept in those types of vivariums as well.

 Basalt is well-suited for many types of vivariums.
 It does well above ground as well as fully submerged in both hard and soft water conditions.
 This makes it a very fitting prospect to use as a hardscape in any type of terrarium or aquarium.